ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Tournament registration

 1. There is no rank range for this tournament: players from all skill levels are free to participate.
 2. This tournament is for Chinese players only, including players from territories of mainland China, Taiwan, Hong Kong, and Macau.
-Please note that this tournament has nothing to do with politics and views about the territories of China.
 Only players with the flags of the aforementioned territories are eligible for playing.
 3. To be eligible to play, one must:
    - Not have been banned/majorly restricted from the MCNC.
    - Pass a background check by osu! staff and the tournament staff.